pjaos/pbackup/README.md

 This shows the basic functionality of pbackup creating full and incremental backups.

 By default 92 incremental backups are created before another full backup is created.
 This can be changed on the command line using the --max_inc command line option.
-The --max_full command line option sets the maximum number of full backups that will be stored in the destination folder.
+The --max_full command line option sets the maximum number of full backups (default = 4) that will be stored in the destination folder.
 Once this limit is reached older backups are removed.

 # Backing up from data from a remote machine

 The remote machine must have an ssh server running and have rsync installed.
-To backup from a remote machine the --ssh command line argument must be used.
+To backup from a remote machine the --ssh command line argument is used.
 When a remote machine is defined the backup source will reside on a remote machine and the data will be pulled to the local machine.

 If you wish the backup from a remote machine the --ssh command line argument must be used.